axbh25/smac2026-Technova-naseej/README.md

 - Structured output is validated before display or storage
 - Cloud failure creates a labeled Offline Guide
 - AI output requires teacher review before saving
-- Learners can practise exactly three saved steps
+- Learners practise exactly three saved steps
-- Every checkbox change is saved locally
-- Learners answer a teach-back question in their own words
-- Completion requires all steps and a valid teach-back response
+- Learner progress and teach-back remain local
-- Progress and completion survive Android restarts
+- Learners can hear one approved step at a time
+- Listen, Stop, and Replay actions are visibly labeled
+- The saved card language selects the speech language
+- Only one step can play at a time
+- Leaving the learner screen stops playback
+- Speech failure does not block reading, progress, or teach-back
-- Progress is invalidated when the source draft or card changes
+- No audio file is recorded or stored
-- Day 9 learning works fully in Airplane Mode
-- No Day 9 progress or teach-back data is sent to AI
+- Day 10 adds no Firebase AI request
-- Automated model, storage, invalidation, completion, and RTL tests are included
+- Automated TTS controller, cancellation, fallback, widget, and RTL tests are included
-- Visual evidence is stored under `docs/testing/`
+- Visual and device evidence is stored under `docs/testing/`

 ## Team Technova

 - Abdullah Haider — Flutter development, architecture, testing, documentation, and demo
 - Shoug Almaashari — historical Figma, documentation, bilingual review, and testing contributions

-Team membership must match the officially registered competition team.
+Team membership and contribution records must match the officially registered competition team.
 No person is credited for work they did not perform.

 ## Current MVP Flow